Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 On Android it is possible to detect if Chrome or the Samsung browser is available before starting the Custom Tabs intent, it is recommended to target Chrome, as we have seen some issues on some devices with the Samsung browser.

 It is a security requirement that the end-user is presented with the address bar from the browser to allow the end-user to verify the **mitid.dk** domain during the MitID flow.
 It is not allowed to hide the address bar for the Custom Tabs or SFSafariViewController instances.
+It is required that standard and familiar components are used to achieve this goal with the goal of presenting a familiar and safe MitID experience that allows the end-user to validate that the authentication is taking place on the mitid.dk domain.

-**MitID requires that the address bar is visible, such that the end-user can see the https and MitID domain when authenticating with MitID.**
+If your app is a hybrid web-app serving most content via an inline embedded browser inside the app, then it is still required that the MitID integration is done outside of this component, to ensure proper suppoer and UX for the MitID flow.

 ## Android browsers
 On Android the sole recommendation is to use Custom Tabs targeting the Chrome browser.